delpapa/sandpilemodel/README.md

 To save simulation time, the avalanche durations and sizes are stored in a folder `results` after each simulation is complete (so you can run only the plot script independently).

-The avalanche plots and power-law fits are done using the [powerlaw](https://pypi.python.org/pypi/powerlaw) package.
+The avalanche plots and power-law fits require the [powerlaw](https://pypi.python.org/pypi/powerlaw) package.

 ### Example